 - PSYCH 250 Introduction to Forensic Psychology

 It is also strongly recommended that students interested in law school gain experience through internships at law firms, non-profit organizations, companies, or in government that are related to their interests.
-For further information, visit the Career Services.
+For further information, visit the Office of Career and Professional Development.